 Having a variety of different easy steak marinades at your disposal means you can switch up the flavor of an entire meal just based on which one you decide to use!
 Will it be spicy, sweet, or zesty like this carne asada marinade recipe?

 On many nights, this easy steak marinade is on rotation but on days when I feel like going a bit sweeter, I turn to the best easy teriyaki steak marinade that my kids love!
-It’s got the same flavor profile as a teriyaki sauce but is thinner and has more of a liquid base to really get into the meat.
+It’s got the same flavor profile as my teriyaki sauce recipe but is thinner and has more of a liquid base to really get into the meat.
 So, if you love yourself some teriyaki, you’re going to LOVE this recipe!

 Ingredients for Teriyaki Steak Marinade Recipe